-2 Water Quality and Sediment Deposition Monitoring Process and Locations
+3.2 Monitoring Process and Locations

-The process for water quality monitoring locations during construction is illustrated in Appendix 1 of this CWDMP.
-The monitoring locations listed below and shown on Figure 2.1 will be used to sample discharges and sediment deposition from any resultant site run-off during construction and to assist with identifying any potential effects on the receiving environments.
+The process for water quality monitoring locations during construction is illustrated in Annexure 1 of this CWDMP.
+The monitoring locations listed below and shown on Figure 3.1 will be used to sample discharges and sediment deposition from any resultant site run-off during construction and to assist with identifying any potential effects on the receiving environments.
 These are as follows:

-- Sites not affected by construction discharges (control sites): - Mangapepeke Stream catchment: Site WQ1; and - Mimi Stream catchment: Site WQ4. - Sites downstream of construction discharges: - Mangapepeke Stream catchment: Site WQ2; and - Mimi Stream catchment: Sites WQ3 and WQ5. - Sediment deposition at ecologically sensitive sites (if catchment relevant sediment retention pond management thresholds are exceeded): - Site SD1 within the Mimi Swamp Forest.
+- Control sites (i.e. not affected by construction discharges, but discharging to the wider catchment ): - Mangapepeke Stream catchment: Site WQ1; and - Mimi Stream catchment: Site WQ4. - Upstream sites: - Mangapepeke Stream catchment: Site EM1; and - Mimi Stream catchment: Site EM4.